 Robotic Surgery for Heart Conditions

 NYU Langone’s Robotic Surgery Center is internationally known for our robotically assisted cardiac surgery program.
-Our surgeons have performed more than 1,200 procedures to date, including mitral valve repair, cardiac tumor removal, and coronary artery bypass surgery.
+Surgeons from NYU Langone Heart have performed more than 1,200 procedures to date, including mitral valve repair, cardiac tumor removal, and coronary artery bypass surgery.

 Robotically assisted heart surgery is performed through five small incisions placed between the ribs on the side of the chest.
 Your doctor uses the incisions to guide small surgical tools and a high-definition camera into the chest.
 A robotic approach allows for a quicker, easier recovery because there is less blood loss, less scarring, less pain, and a lower risk of infection than traditional surgical techniques.